mangrish/java-neo4j-ogm/README.md

 java-neo4j-ogm
 ==============

-A lightweight Java Object Graph Mapper (OGM) for standalone Neo4J instances.
+A minimalist Java Object Graph Mapper (OGM) to connect to Neo4J instances.

-This library does not support embedded Neo4J instances.
+The Java Neo4J OGM offers a simple mechanism to map java classes to a standalone Neo4J Graph Database.

+Spring Data Neo4J offers advanced features to map annotated entity classes to the Neo4j Graph Database.
+The template programming model is equivalent to well known Spring templates and builds the basis for interaction with the graph and is also used for the advanced repository support.
+Spring Data Neo4j is part of the Spring Data project which aims to provide convenient support for NoSQL databases.

 # Features